DIFFERENTIAL SIGNALING IN PCB DESIGN

 There are a wide variety of rules for routing differential pairs in circulation around the industry.
 Some of them are:

-- As tight as possible
+- Route pairs as tightly as possible

 - When layer changes are required, place “ground vias” beside each of the layer changing vias

 If one reflects back to all the discussions above, the first thing that is observed is that the two members of a differential pair are actually two single-ended transmission lines that do not know that the other member exists.
 Therefore, all the rules listed above do not apply.
-Here are some conclusions one can draw from the above discussions.
+Here are some routing oriented conclusions one can draw from the above discussions.